mathyasp/Global_temperatures/README.md

 ORDER BY GlobalLandTemperaturesByCountry.Country, DATEPART(yyyy, GlobalTemperatures.dt) DESC
 ```

-Finally, I wanted to see how City trends would compare to Country trends to see if there was a difference in Cities.
+Additionally, I wanted to see how City trends would compare to Country trends to see if there was a difference in Cities.
 My hypothesis was that the Cities would see a more significant temperature increase than the entire Countries' temperature increase.
 For this, I also used an OUTER JOIN.

 ```sql
 SELECT